Codecademy/docs/content/php/concepts/math-functions/terms/deg2rad/deg2rad.md

 ---
 Title: 'deg2rad()'
-Description: 'Converts the number in degrees to the radian equivalent'
+Description: 'Converts the number in degrees to the radian equivalent.'
 Subjects:
   - 'Computer Science
   - 'Web Development